Chart Color Schemes

 Turramurra was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Turramurra has a significant level of cultural diversity, with 30.0% of its population speaking a language other than English at home and 40.1% born overseas.
-Christianity is the predominant religion in Turramurra, comprising 49.2% of the population.
-However, Judaism is notably overrepresented, making up 0.8% of the population compared to the regional average of 0.8%.
+Turramurra has a high level of cultural diversity, with 30.0% of its population speaking a language other than English at home and 40.1% born overseas.
+Christianity is the main religion in Turramurra, comprising 49.2% of people.
+Judaism is notably overrepresented in Turramurra, making up 0.8% compared to the Greater Sydney average of 0.8%.

 Frequently Asked Questions - Diversity